 How can you support your student as they continue their educational journey?

-2. Encourage them to participate in classroom activites and join clubs or organizations to broaden their educational experience.
+2. Encourage them to participate in classroom activities and join clubs or organizations to broaden their educational experience.
 This helps them build connections to JWCC, which often leads to better performance in the classroom.

 4. Encourage your student to make healthy choices.
 Between classes, jobs, study groups and other activities, poor eating and sleeping habits can form.
 Help them balance their activities, eat properly and avoid all-night study sessions.